Christiane Endler: 2014: Short-lived stint with Chelsea

 In 2014, Endler was signed by Chelsea.
 She made her WSL Cup debut in a 5-1 win against Watford and was in goal for another WSL Cup against Millwall.
 Endler was having a convincing start to her season, but due to the newfound intensity of training and workouts, she began feeling discomfort in her knee that developed into a season-ending ruptured meniscus injury.
 Chelsea offered to extend Endler's contract, but she believed the contract didn't offer enough to sustain the expensive cost of living in England.
 After playing only 3 games in the WSL that season, she returned to Chile for a year to rediscover her love for football.

 2015–2016: Brief return to Colo-Colo

 Following her exit from England, she came back to Chile, where her options were to go to Santiago Morning or return to Colo-Colo.
-She ended up returning to Colo-Colo instead.
+She ended up returning to Colo-Colo.
 It was with Colo-Colo where she regained her confidence, winning the Campeonato Apertura and returning to her fourth Copa Libertadores final in 2015.